atsunoda/www.akaki.io/2023/decision_procedure_for_originating_numbers_in_sms_over_ims.md

 ## Conclusion and Future Work

 The originating numbers in SMS over IMS are determined based on the P-Asserted-Identity header of the SIP MESSAGE request encapsulating SMS-SUBMIT.
-By extracting the originating number from the public user identity specified in this header, SMSCs can load it into the TP-OA field of the SMS-DERIVER.
+By extracting the originating number from the public user identity specified in this header, SMSCs can load it into the TP-OA field of the SMS-DELIVER.
 However, the answer in this article is derived from testing Kamailio’s SMSC on a private mobile network.
 The 3GPP technical specifications do not strictly define the decision process for the originating numbers in SMSCs.
 Therefore, this ultimate decision is left to SMSC implementation.
 Future work is expected to test other SMSC software and mobile networks.
 Moreover, the decision procedure for originating numbers in Rich Communication Services (RCS), which also uses IMS, needs to be clarified.

 ---